Chicago investigating officers ‘lounging’ during unrest

 Lightfoot did not say what actions should be taken against the officers.
 A few days ago, she said she wanted an officer who made an obscene gesture to protesters fired.

-“I believe we should take the strongest possible action that we can take, particularly with the supervisors,” she said.
+“Not one of these officers will be allowed to hide behind the badge and go on and act like nothing ever happened,” she said, adding later in the news conference, “I believe we should take the strongest possible action that we can take, particularly with the supervisors.”

 She also suggested that the scene that unfolded in that office suggest the officers believe they can do whatever they want.